Step 1: Assess the damage

 Mould in the grout or silicone in your bathroom is worth a separate mention.
 Once mould gets its grip there, getting rid of it is almost impossible.
 When mould grows, it develops hyphae, or roots, which grow into the grout or silicone.
 You can clean the surfaces of the grout or silicone, but not deep into it.
 In those cases you have to replace the silicone or re-grout your bathroom.

 The next step is to vacuum up the mould, but your vacuum cleaner needs a good

 HEPA filter, otherwise you could be making the problem worse by spreading the mould around.

 Our experts recommend using diluted vinegar, which causes mould to overeat and die.

-How to use the diluted vinegar solution
+How to use vinegar to clean mould

 - Pour a concentration of 80% vinegar to 20% water into three buckets.